stevenc49/stevenc49.github.io/pages/journal.md

 Another list of questions: https://docs.google.com/document/d/1wUCqhVHydWiDk6FJdFLSMpgigNrGcs4OFZg0Wa7JGEw/preview?pru=AAABcwEKa6A*jTAyJNFMW1ButNqUo_V6zA

+When a problem is really hard to understand, try debugging, putting print statements or finding a solution to a similar problem.

 ### Jun 21

 I have definately stopped consistently doing the June challenge.
 I should get back into the habit of doing it.
 It's about how you recover after getting off the wagon.